- Identify features common to all cells

 A prokaryotic cell is a simple, single-celled (unicellular) organism that lacks a nucleus, or any other membrane-bound organelle.
 We will shortly come to see that this is significantly different in eukaryotes.
 Prokaryotic DNA is found in the central part of the cell: a darkened region called the nucleoid (Figure 1).

 Unlike Archaea and eukaryotes, bacteria have a cell wall made of peptidoglycan, comprised of sugars and amino acids, and many have a polysaccharide capsule (Figure 1).
 The cell wall acts as an extra layer of protection, helps the cell maintain its shape, and prevents dehydration.
 The capsule enables the cell to attach to surfaces in its environment.
 Some prokaryotes have flagella, pili, or fimbriae.
-Flagella are used for locomotion, while most pili are used to exchange genetic material during a type of reproduction called conjugation.
+Flagella are used for locomotion.
+Pili are used to exchange genetic material during a type of reproduction called conjugation.
+Fimbriae are protein appendages used by bacteria to attach to other cells.

 A eukaryotic cell is a cell that has a membrane-bound nucleus and other membrane-bound compartments or sacs, called organelles, which have specialized functions.
 The word eukaryotic means “true kernel” or “true nucleus,” alluding to the presence of the membrane-bound nucleus in these cells.
-The word “organelle” means “little organ,” and, as we learned earlier, organelles have specialized cellular functions, just as the organs of your body have specialized functions.
+The word “organelle” means “little organ,” and, as already mentioned, organelles have specialized cellular functions, just as the organs of your body have specialized functions.

 In Summary: Comparing Prokaryotic and Eukaryotic Cells